Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return a + b

-No, type hints do not affect execution speed.
-Type hints are only “hints” and do not affect how Python itself operates.
-Type checking is done by static analysis tools (e.g., mypy), not at runtime.
+Type hints are merely “hints” and do not affect Python’s runtime behavior.
+Type checking is done not at runtime but by static analysis tools (eg: mypy).

 mypy --strict your_script.py

-1. Use incremental mode Using the --incremental option checks only the changed parts.
+The --incremental option performs checks only for changed parts.

 mypy --incremental your_script.py

-1. Ignore some modules Ignore external modules that don’t need type checking with --ignore-missing-imports.
+You can exclude external modules that don’t require type checking using --ignore-missing-imports.

 mypy --ignore-missing-imports your_script.py